cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 with 6 cores.
 We can use numba to speed up the program execution time.

 Additionally, we can run this program on multiple hosts.
 For instance, you can use a machinefile or rankfile to execute the program on a PI cluster.
-Be advised, however, that we do not use numba on RaspberryOS, hence the execution of the program can take a relatively long time.
-For a reference, running `mpiexec -n 7 --machinefile machinefile ... parallel_pi.py"` on a PI cluster consisting of a manager PI4 and six PI3 workers took around 40 minutes.

 ### Numba